Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 The higher the quality and thickness of the material, the more difficult it is to destroy the shackle.
 The same applies to the lock cylinder.
 The more compact it is, the more difficult it is to pick.
 U-locks therefore usually have a very high level of security.

-However, the high security level often comes at the expense of weight and flexibility.
+Its However, a high security level often comes at the expense of weight and flexibility.

-U-locks are known as relatively heavy bike locks and offer no scope for flexible locking.
-Either the shackle fits or it doesn't.
+This is because U-locks are known as relatively heavy bike locks and offer No scope for flexible locking.
+Either the bracket fits around it or it doesn't.

-This means that not every fixed object is suitable for locking, e.g. because it is too wide or you can't get close enough with the bike frame.
-In addition, it is rarely possible to lock several components at the same time.
-However, locking as many bike parts as possible is particularly important because thieves also steal valuable individual parts.
+This often Not every solid object is suitable for locking, because it is too wide, for example, or you can't get close enough with the bike frame.
+In addition Only rarely several components at the same time lock up.
+However, it is particularly important to lock up as many bike parts as possible, as thieves also steal valuable individual parts.

 tex-lock eyelet: U-lock with textile cable

-The tex–lock eyelet is a combination of the U-lock and textile cable of your choice.
-You can choose between the eyelet U/X-lock Bundle and the eyelet D-lock Bundle .
+The tex-lock eyelet is a combination of the U-lock and textile cable of your choice.
+You can choose between the eyelet U/X-lock Bundle and the eyelet D-lock Bundle.
 You can find out which of the two models is the best U-lock for you in the U-lock guide.
-The eyelet textile rope is available in three lengths (80, 120, 160 cm) and different designs.
-Both Bundle are ultra flexible, comparatively light and certified secure!
+The eyelet textile rope is available in three lengths (80, 120, 160 cm) and various designs.
+Both Bundle are ultra flexible, comparatively light and Certified safe!

-In a bicycle lock comparison, the U/X-lock with the two shackles (longer X-lock shackle, shorter U-lock shackle) is significantly lighter than other U-locks with the same high level of security (ART*2).
+In the bike lock comparison, the U/X-lock with the two shackles (longer X-lock shackle, shorter U-lock shackle) is the best choice.
+Significantly lighter than other U-locks with the same high level of security (ART*2).
 At the same time, the slightly larger D-lock is the lightest Sold Secure Pedal Cycle Diamond U-lock on the market!
 Thanks to the textile cable, both U-locks do not need to be large and bulky and therefore not heavy either.

-Instead, the textile rope is placed around all important bike parts, even around objects that are wide and far away.
-The eyelets at both ends of the rope can be used to form a loop, allowing you to use the full length of the rope to connect it.
-The textile cable is then connected to the U-lock at the smaller eyelet.
+Instead, the textile rope is wrapped around All important bike parts laid, even in order to Wide and distant objects.
+The eyelets at both ends of the rope can be used to form a loop and thus utilise the full length of the rope for connection.
+The textile rope is then connected to the U-lock at the smaller eyelet.

-No single U-lock can provide more security, not to mention the enormous flexibility, simple handling and easy transportation.
+No single U-lock can provide more security, not to mention the enormous flexibility, simple handling and easy transport.

 tex-lock versus chain lock